ddanny165/UrbanRanking-Telegram-Bot/README.md

   The [WEB API](https://github.com/ddanny165/UrbanRankingApi) has 12 HTTP methods, including 7 GET, 2 POST and 3 DELETE.
 They are placed in the following two controllers: [CitiesController](https://github.com/ddanny165/UrbanRankingApi/blob/main/UrbanRankingAPI/Controllers/CitiesController.cs) and [UsersController](https://github.com/ddanny165/UrbanRankingApi/blob/main/UrbanRankingAPI/Controllers/UsersController.cs).

   CitiesController includes three GET methods for working with public API's and two other methods for working with data taken from the database, which does not require authorization.
-UsersController includes 2 GET, 2 POST and 3 DELETE methods, this controller is used only for working with the database.
+UsersController includes 2 GET, 2 POST, and 3 DELETE methods, this controller is used only for working with the database.

 ## User guide on how to use this bot

-When user launches this bot for the first time, telegram automatically sends the ***/start*** command.
-Bot processes the given command, greets the new user and offers him to use the ***/botguide*** command to get detailed instructions on how to use this bot.
+When a user launches this bot for the first time, telegram automatically sends the ***/start*** command.
+Bot processes the given command, greets the new user, and offers him to use the ***/botguide*** command to get detailed instructions on how to use this bot.

 ![/start](https://github.com/ddanny165/pictures/blob/main/ins1.jpg)

-After entering the ***/botguide*** command, bot sends the instruction for use to user.
+After entering the ***/botguide*** command, the bot sends the instruction for use to a user.

 ![/botguide](https://github.com/ddanny165/pictures/blob/main/imageedit_1_9738707193.png)

-- To get a city review **all you have to do is to type in a city name and send it to the bot**, letter's case is not important. **Bot automatically saves the name of the city which you were looking for.**
+- **All you have to do to get a city review is to type in a city name and send it to the bot**, letter's case is not important. **The bot automatically saves the name of the city which you were looking for.**

 ![CityReview](https://github.com/ddanny165/pictures/blob/main/photo_2021-07-03_17-47-09.jpg)